RRWM1rr0rB/faraway/README.md

 |   Argon2   | 🧠 Memory-bound | ❌ Heavy on phones     |    ✅ Excellent              | ✅ Best protection      |
 |  Hashcash  | 🖥️ CPU-bound | ✅ Yes                    |  ✅ Easy to adjust  | ⚠️ Moderate protection        |

+## Feature ...

+### 🔥 Enhanced PoW System

+#### 1. Sessions for Legitimate Users

+• If an IP is not flagged for suspicious activity, then:

+• After successfully solving one PoW challenge, they receive 15 minutes of free access.

+• This reduces the computational burden on users.

+• Sessions are stored in Redis.

+#### 2. Dynamic PoW Difficulty

+• PoW difficulty adjusts dynamically:

+• Under normal traffic, users solve simple challenges (5-10 leading zeros).

+• If an IP's activity increases, the difficulty scales up (15-30 leading zeros).

+• If the server detects anomalously fast solutions, the IP is banned.

+##### 3. Blacklist System

+• IPs solving difficult challenges too quickly are added to a blacklist.

+• No full blocking: these IPs receive the hardest PoW challenges (30-32 leading zeros), making an attack prohibitively expensive.

+#### 4. State Tracking in Redis

+• We use Redis to track user activity:

+• Key: pow_session:<IP>

+• Value: timestamp + last PoW difficulty

+• If the session is active, no new PoW is required for 15 minutes.

+• ### 🎯 Conclusion

+✅ Legitimate users are not affected – 1 PoW every 15 minutes.

+✅ Bots must solve PoW constantly, making an attack unprofitable.

+✅ The system adapts flexibly to different loads.

+• By implementing this system, we achieve a balance between security and usability! 🚀

+### 📌 Future Enhancements

+• Currently, only a basic PoW system has been implemented.
+The full adaptive PoW system, as described above, would require approximately one week to develop and integrate.

 ## 📂 Project Structure

 ```